animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="paragraph">

-To enable {data-store-name} SSL, annotate your Spring, {data-store-name}
-client or server application class with `@EnableSsl`, as follows:
+To enable GemFire SSL, annotate your Spring, GemFire client or server application class with `@EnableSsl`, as follows:

 </div>